twds0x13/UnityRhythmGame/README.md

 # UnityRythmGame
-A highly simplified rhythm game framework made with Unity 2022.
+A highly simplified rhythm game made with Unity 2022.
 Developing.